RoshanRN14/ClassificationProblem/README.md

 ## Introduction

-This report evaluates the performance of a diabetes prediction algorithm using various classifiers.
+This report evaluates the performance of a diabetes prediction model using various classifiers.

 ## Exploratory Analysis